 There she is, her face a fearsome grimace, with fanged grinning mouth, protruding tongue and bulbous eyes.
 Her hair is not just a mess: it’s actually snakes sprouting from her head!

 This is the Gorgon Medusa, one of the most frequently repeated motifs in Greek (and later, in Roman) art.
-We meet her on sites or in museums on virtually all of our tours, often repeatedly, carved from stone, fashioned from clay or metal, or painted onto walls or vases.
+We meet her on sites or in museums on virtually all of our European tours, often repeatedly, carved from stone, fashioned from clay or metal, or painted onto walls or vases.

 Medusa is a specific character in Greek mythology, and her visage has a very specific role in that context, but that does not fully explain her near-omnipresence in ancient art – of all levels of quality and in diverse contexts.
 Many other characters who play a more prominent role in myth and legend are depicted less frequently than her.
 Nor does it explain the interesting variations of her image that occur in later (Hellenistic and especially Roman) antiquity.